Grieferus/Nuked-SC55-GUI-Float/documentation/BUILDING.md

 ### Windows
 For building on Windows, I recommend MinGW64 which is part of MSYS2.

-Full building guide goes like this:
+Full building process goes like this:

 - Open MinGW64;
 - Install necessary dependencies like this: